playsms/playsms/documents/development/WEBSERVICES.md

 Returns    | return codes and info

 Notes:
+* most mandatory and optional query parameters are prefixed with `data_`
-* This command may be used to update account's password
+* this command may be used to update account's password

 ### Update account configuration